 - Jointly with UNESCO, UNICEF, and the World Bank, GPE has designed guidelines on education sector analysis.

-- BELDS – a joint initiative by GPE and UNICEF, strengthens countries’ capacity to effectively plan, develop, and implement quality ECE programs.
+- BELDS (see section below)– a joint initiative by GPE and UNICEF, strengthens countries’ capacity to effectively plan, develop, and implement quality ECE programs.

-- Along with UNESCO, UNICEF, and the International Institute for Educational Planning (IIEP-UNESCO), GPE has developed a new online course - Mainstreaming early childhood education into education sector planning.
-This course offers an introduction to the concepts, processes and tools countries need to ensure that pre-primary education is successfully mainstreamed into their education planning cycle.
+- Along with UNESCO, UNICEF, and the International Institute for Educational Planning (IIEP-UNESCO), GPE has developed an online course - Mainstreaming early childhood education into education sector planning.
+The course offers an introduction to the concepts, processes and tools countries need to ensure that pre-primary education is successfully mainstreamed into their education planning cycle.

 Mobilizing and delivering financial resources: Through its grants, GPE supports increased financing to ECE in partner countries and promotes domestic and international investments in ECE across the partnership.
 ECE components in GPE grants can go up to more than US$20 million.